Brittany VS English Springer Spaniel

 Living Situation

-For apartment dwellers, the Brittany rates 4/5 for apartment friendliness while the English Springer Spaniel scores 3/5.
-Exercise requirements are 3/5 for the Brittany and 4/5 for the English Springer Spaniel.
-Both breeds thrive with owners who can commit to daily physical activity and mental stimulation.
+Apartment friendliness: Brittany 2/5, English Springer Spaniel 2/5.
+Exercise requirements: 5/5 vs. 4/5.
+Both breeds thrive with owners who commit to daily physical activity and mental stimulation.

 The Verdict